SrinivasaraoNarne/Keras-Cancer-ANN-Classification/README.md

 The dataset used for this project contains features extracted from cancer cell nuclei, such as radius, texture, perimeter, area, and smoothness.
 It is a clean and labeled dataset suitable for binary classification.
 * Source: [Kaggle](https://www.kaggle.com/)
 * DATASET: Available above
+* The above dataset contains required data for the project
 # Acknowledgments
 Thanks to Kaggle for providing the dataset and to the open-source community for tools and resources.